GIRA/PhysicalBits/README.md

 UziScript is a concurrent programming language and virtual machine for educational robotics.
 The current implementation only supports Arduino as hardware platform.

+## Documentation

-For more detailed documentation (including how to download, install, and use the software) see [here](/docs).
+For instructions on how to download, install, and use the software (as well as more detailed documentation) see [here](/docs/README.md).